Friendly-Pixel/grid-editor/README.md

 Installation
 ------------

-* __Dependencies:__ Grid Editor depens on jQuery, jQuery UI, and Bootstap, so make sure you have included those in the page.
-If you want to use the tincyMCE integration, load tinyMCE en tinyMCE jQuery plugin as well.
+* __Dependencies:__ Grid Editor depends on jQuery, jQuery UI, and Bootstap, so make sure you have included those in the page.
+    * If you want to use the tincyMCE integration, include tinyMCE and tinyMCE jQuery plugin as well.
+    * If you want to use the summernote integration, include summernote as well.
 * [Download the latest version of Grid Editor](https://github.com/Frontwise/grid-editor/archive/master.zip) and include it in your page:

 ```html